luckysher/onlineshop/README.md

 # onlineshop
-Online shop is a Java (struts) project.
+Online shop is a Java (struts)+hibernate project.
 For demo and testing various struts functionalities.